 The only way to know for sure whether you have HIV is to get tested.
 The CDC recommends that everyone ages 13 to 64 be tested for HIV at least once.
 Knowing your HIV status gives you powerful knowledge to help you take steps to keep you and your partners healthy.
 For more information, download the CDC fact sheet on HIV testing and check out the testing website.

-The Wisconsin Department of Health Services funds local agencies that provide free HIV testing.
-Learn more.
+The Wisconsin Department of Health Services Division of Public Health funds local agencies that provide free HIV testing.
+Learn more about HIV test sites funded by the Division of Public Health.
 (PDF)

 Living with HIV

 For people living with HIV, there are several important ways to keep healthy and protect others.